-- Use the map to identify your preferred lot (the pins display availability, address, size, zoning and permitted uses).
+- Use the map to identify up to 3 preferred lots (the pins display availability, address, size, zoning and permitted uses).

 - Visit the lot in person to confirm that it meets your needs.

-- Submit the online application to request a lot.
+- Submit the online application form indicating your top 3 preferences.